QuasarChains/PCF7-ChallengeFest/README.md

 # PCF7-ChallengeFest
-Promotion of Challenges for Fund 7 oof Project Catalyst
+Promotion of Challenges for Fund 7 of Project Catalyst